tc39/proposal-type-annotations/README.md

 ## Proposal

-> The following is a _strawperson_ proposal.
-Please treat it as such.
+> The following is a Stage 1 proposal.
+Please treat it as such, Changes on the proposal text and examples are expected, [feedback](https://github.com/tc39/proposal-type-annotations/issues/new) it's always welcome.
+[Here is more information about the TC39 stage process](https://tc39.es/process-document/)
 ### Type Annotations

 Type annotations allow a developer to explicitly state what type a variable or expression is intended to be.